-- 1. Permitted if existing, no new units are allowed. - 2.
-One caretaker dwelling is allowed where having a caretaker living on the site is necessary for the conduct of the on-site business. - 3.
-Not to include industrial training such as welding or automotive repair involving the use of tools and materials appropriate to an industrial use area. - 4.
-Limited to establishments with a gross floor area of 6,000 square feet or less. - 5.
-Not allowed on the ground floor. - 6.
-Permitted only as an accessory use that supports business and office parks, corporate offices, and industrial uses. - 7.
-Limited to membership club retailers and located on an arterial or higher classifications street. - 8.
-Outdoor storage shall be incidental to a primary use and screened from public view. - 9.
-Limited to heliports used as accessory to a hospital. - 10.
-Limited to upper stories unless at least 50 percent of ground floor street frontage is occupied by food service use. - 11.
-Building heights for hospitals shall not exceed 150 ft.
-There is no maximum Floor Area Ratio for hospitals. - 12.
-Must be closed between the hours of 10 p.m. and 6 a.m. - 13.
+- Permitted if existing, no new units are allowed. - One caretaker dwelling is allowed where having a caretaker living on the site is necessary for the conduct of the on-site - Not to include industrial training such as welding or automotive repair involving the use of tools and materials appropriate to an industrial use area. - Limited to establishments with a gross floor area of 56,000 square feet or less.
+4. - Not allowed on the ground floor. - Permitted only as an accessory use that supports business and office parks, corporate offices, and industrial uses. - Limited to membership club retailers and located on an arterial or higher classifications street. - Outdoor storage shall be incidental to a primary use and screened from public view. - Limited to heliports used as accessory to a hospital.
+9. - Limited to upper stories unless at least 50 percent of ground floor street frontage is occupied by food service use. - Building heights for hospitals shall not exceed 150 ft.
+There is no maximum Floor Area Ratio for hospitals. - Only allowed in infill areas, as defined by the General Plan.
+Refer to RM-1 for property development standards.
+Must be closed between the hours of 10 p.m. and 6 a.m.

 Must include an indoor waiting area.

-15-1303 Intensity and Massing Development Standards
+15-1003 15-1303 Intensity and Massing Development Standards

-Tables 15-1303-1 to 15-1303-2 prescribe the intensity and massing development standards for the Employment Districts.
+Tables 15-10303-1 to 15-10303-2 prescribe the intensity and massing development standards for the Employment Districts.
 Additional regulations are denoted in a right hand column.
 Section numbers in this column refer to other sections of the Code, while individual letters refer to subsections that directly follow the table.
 The numbers in each illustration below correspond to the "#" column in the associated table.
 Drawings are for illustrative purposes and are not drawn to scale.